We have to reduce our meat consumption. At the same time, we need protein. (Photo: iStock.com/Gilaxia)

 The consumption of meat must be reduced if the climate targets are to be met.
 Meat production contributes to greenhouse emissions both through methane from ruminants (with several stomachs) and from the land used for livestock production.
 About 70 % of the world’s arable land is used for growing animal feed, but the livestock production only contributes to 18% of the global calorie production and 25 % of the global protein consumption.

-In total, 2.8 kilograms of crops fit for human consumption, such as cereals and legumes, are required to produce 1 kilogram of boneless meat from ruminants, for example cows.
-The advantage of meat from ruminants is that they largely eat feed that humans cannot eat.
-However, plant protein fit for human consumption is still used in the production of ruminant meat, which is largely not from natural grazing animals.
-The biggest disadvantage of meat from ruminants is the high greenhouse gas emissions that the animals emit.
+In total, 2.8 kg of crops fit for human consumption, such as cereals and legumes, are required to produce 1 kg of boneless meat from ruminants (e.g. cows).
+An advantage of ruminants is that they largely eat feed that humans cannot eat, however, plant protein fit for human consumption is still used.
+The biggest disadvantage of meat from ruminants is the high greenhouse gas (GHG) emissions that the animals emit.

-In comparison, a total of 3.2 kilograms of crops fit for human consumption are required to produce 1 kilogram of boneless meat from monogastric animals, such as pigs and birds.
-These animals emit significantly less greenhouse gases than ruminants and can therefore be perceived as more climate smart.
-However, they are incredibly resource intensive as they require a greater amount of plant protein fit for human consumption, than they contribute to in terms of animal protein.
+In comparison, 3.2 kg of crops fit for human consumption are required to produce 1 kg of boneless meat from monogastric animals (e.g. pigs).
+These animals emit significantly less GHG but require a greater amount of plant protein fit for human consumption than they contribute to in terms of animal protein.

-There is an increase in the growth of meat and dairy substitutes, which is positive.
-However, most of these meat and dairy-like products are made from soy.
-Soy is a very good crop from a nutritional perspective, but it’s often grown on the other side of the world, since soy doesn’t grow very well in our latitudes, and in a manner which harms both nature and the people involved in the production.
+Today, there is an increase in the growth of meat and dairy substitutes, which is positive.
+However, most of these products are made from soy; a good crop from a nutritional perspective, but often grown on the other side of the world and in a manner which harms both nature and the people involved in the production.

-Axfoundation tested cultivating sweet lupine of the boregine variety at Torsåker farm during the 2017 growing season.
+- Axfoundation tested cultivating sweet lupine of the boregine variety at Torsåker farm during the 2017 growing season.
 There was at that time limited knowledge about how best to grow lupines in Sweden.
-Many thought that it wouldn’t actually be possible in Uppland’s clay soil, but we still tried the crop in a number of different growing systems and the results were better than expected.
+Many thought that it wouldn’t actually be possible in Uppland’s clay soil, however we still tried the crop in a number of different growing systems and the results exceeded expectations.
 The yield was 3.7 metric tonnes per hectare and the beans had a high protein content of about 36 %.